yoelblum/call-center/README.md

 Why Database and not a queue?

-Queue makes a lot of sense here.
+Queue does make sense here.
 I felt the solution is somewhat cleaner by polling a db.